 -

-Apply HMAC-SHA256 using your Secret Key to get a lowercase hex string
+Compute HMAC-SHA256 using your Secret Key, resulting in a lowercase hex string

 -